CapnOdin/GridGUI/docs/Classes/Position.md

 **returns**:

-> **desc**: Positive values are the amount of overlap, negative values are the distance and zero mean that the rangers are touching.
+> **desc**: Positive values are the amount of overlap, negative values are the distance and zero mean that the ranges are touching.

 > **type**: number